hmajid2301/portfolio-site/README.md

 ### 📈 GoatCounter analytics tracking

 The site sends usage statistics to [GoatCounter](https://www.goatcounter.com/) all you have to do is create an account

+### 💚 Gitlab CI

+We have a `.gitlab-ci.yml`, which will provide jobs to run various linting jobs, e2e tests and building the site and publishing to Netlify.
+It needs the following environment variables passed as CI variables:

+- GOATCOUNTER_CODE
+- NETLIFY_PERSONAL_TOKEN
+- NETLIFY_SITE_ID
+- PERCY_TOKEN

 ### 📝 Uses Page